Migrating from v0.7

 The dvr_servers format

-Section titled “The dvr_servers format”After migration, your settings.json will contain a dvr_servers list instead of the old top-level host/port fields:
+Section titled “The dvr_servers format”After migration, your settings.json will contain a dvr_servers list instead of the old top-level host and port fields.
+A simplified example looks like this:

 You do not need to edit this file directly.
 The web UI manages dvr_servers through Settings > DVR Servers.